Phase structure of the one-dimensional $\mathbb{Z}_2$ lattice gauge theory with second nearest-neighbor interactions: Results and discussions

 As mentioned previously, we extend the 1NN model (Ref.~\cite{Kebric2023}) by incorporating 2NN interactions.
 We focus on two representative values: $V_1/t = 1$ (corresponding to a LL phase in the 1NN model) and $V_1/t = 4$ (corresponding to a MI phase in the 1NN model at low $h$).
 For each $V_1$, we calculate the charge gap $\Delta(L/2, L)$ across six system sizes $L = [72, \ 80, \ 88,\ 96, \ 104, \ 128]$ and apply finite-size scaling to determine the critical charge gap $\Delta$.
 To ensure numerical reliability, we systematically increase the MPS bond dimension and verify convergence of $\Delta(L/2, L)$.
 Beyond a maximum bond dimension of approximately $500$, the results show no significant change, indicating that the simulations are well converged within this threshold.

 Our procedure is as follows.
 For the specified $V_1$ values and for each system size $L$, we vary $V_2$ and $h$, computing $\Delta(L/2, L)$ according to Eq.~(\ref{Charge-Gap-EQ}).
 The thermodynamic limit of the charge gap is then obtained by plotting $\Delta(L/2, L)$ as a function of $1/L$ and performing a linear extrapolation.
 The extrapolated value at $1/L \to 0$ (i.e., $L \to \infty$) yields critical charge gap $\Delta$.
-This methodology is illustrated in Figure \ref{Scaling-CCG}.
+This methodology is illustrated in Fig.~\ref{Scaling-CCG}.

 Once $\Delta$ is obtained, we can characterize emergent phases across the $(V_2, h)$ plane.
-The phase transitions, indicated by the closing of the gap ($\Delta \to 0$), are identified by analyzing $\Delta$ as a function of $V_2$ and $h$ (see Figures \ref{delta-critical-v1=1} and \ref{delta-critical-v1=4} and Sec. \ref{Phase-Diagram-S}).
-We call an insulating state appearing for large $h$ and $V_2$ the COI phase.
-In the following sections, we show that this phase has indeed different properties that insulating state occurring for small $h$ and $V_2$ (and large enough $V_1$), which is the MI phase.
+The phase transitions, indicated by the closing of the gap, are identified by analyzing $\Delta$ as a function of $V_2$ and $h$ (see Figs. \ref{delta-critical-v1=1} and \ref{delta-critical-v1=4} and Sec. \ref{Phase-Diagram-S}).
+We call an insulating state appearing for large $h$ and $V_2$ as the COI phase.
+In the following sections, we show that this phase has indeed different properties that insulating state occurring for small $h$ and $V_2$ (and large enough $V_1$), which is the MI phase found for $V_2=0$ previously in Ref.~\cite{Kebric2023}.

+However, it is worth mentioning that we performed a systematic finite-size scaling analysis of the charge gap $\Delta$ to clarify the nature of the low-$V_2$ regime in the presence of Berezinskii-Kosterlitz-Thouless-like (BKT-like) behavior.
+While extrapolations alone cannot unambiguously distinguish a truly gapless phase from an exponentially small gap, the $V_2$-dependence of $\Delta$ is consistently captured only by scaling forms of the type \cite{Kebric2023,Giamarchi2004}:

+with a finite critical value $V_{2c}\neq 0$ ($A$ and $B$ also treated as a fitting parameters).
+This indicates a continuous closing of the gap at the LL-COI transition and supports the existence of a finite $V_{2c}$ for both $h=0$ and $h\neq 0$.
+The fit of function (\ref{eq:fit}) to the data of $\Delta$ as a function of $V_2$ obtained for $h=0.0$ and $h=1.0$ (both for $V_1=1.0$) is presented in Fig.~\ref{BKTopening}.